Codecademy/docs/content/ai/concepts/generative-ai/concepts/images.md

 ---
 Title: 'Images'
-Description: People can generate new images from existing text prompts and images.
-There is a random seed so the images are unique new creations.  **GenAI** uses **diffusion models** to create new unique images.
+Description: GenAI can generate new images from existing text prompts and images.
+Because of a random seed, the images generated are unique creations.
+GenAI uses diffusion models to create these new unique images.
 Subjects:
   - 'Machine Learning'
   - 'Data Science'